smitkpd/smitkpd.github.io/README.md

 Welcome to my personal website, where I will be posting my engineering projects and photography!
+I built this website from scratch using HTML and CSS